Articles Posted in OWI

 Updated:

-About 95% of all drunk driving convictions in Michigan are misdemeanors, despite a felony charge coming on a 3rd lifetime DUI case, and not the usual 4th DUI within 10 years, like most other states.
-Even when facing an OWI 1st offense, every person needs to limit her or his search to only the exceptionally good DUI lawyers near me.
+Approximately 95% of all drunk driving convictions in Michigan are misdemeanors.
+A felony charge occurs on a 3rd lifetime DUI, not the 4th DUI within 10 years as in most other states.
+Even for a first offense OWI, it’s crucial to limit your search to an exceptionally good DUI lawyer near me.

 How serious is driving while intoxicated?
 Being arrested for a drunk driving offense is an unexpected and often traumatic experience.